NSTiwari/Gemma-on-Android/README.md

 2. Open the project in Android Studio.
 3. Edit ```InferenceModel.kt``` file on **Line 44** by replacing ```YOUR_MODE_NAME.bin``` with the actual name of your model.
 4. Build the project.
-5. Install the Android app on your phone and enjoy using SciGemma
+5. Install the Android app on your phone and enjoy using SciGemma.